apache/ignite/modules/platforms/python/docs/examples.rst

 --------

-When connection to the server is broken or timed out, :class:`~pyignite.connection.Connection` object raises an appropriate exception, but keeps its constructor's parameters intact, so user can reconnect, and the connection object remains valid.
+When connection to the server is broken or timed out, :class:`~pyignite.client.Client` object raises an appropriate exception, but keeps its constructor's parameters intact, so user can reconnect, and the connection object remains valid.